At a glance…

 8:30 PM Dinner at the volunteer accommodation.
 After dinner you will have the remainder of the evening free to relax and use as you wish.
 Please note this schedule will vary depending on the needs of your particular project.

-Volunteers are accommodated in a dormitory style house in central Madrid.
-The house can accommodate up to 36 volunteers, and you can expect to share a room with between 4 – 8 other volunteers of the same gender.
-The house has shared bathrooms equipped with western style toilets and showers.
-Bedding is provided for each volunteer; however, you are required to bring your own towel.
-There are two Accommodation Managers (one male, one female) who live onsite, who are responsible for maintaining rules and order within the volunteer accommodation.
+Volunteers are accommodated in a dormitory-style house in the northern part of central Madrid.
+The house can accommodate up to 36 volunteers, and you can expect to share a room with between four to eight other volunteers of the same gender.
+The house has shared bathrooms equipped with western toilets and showers.
+Bedding is provided for each volunteer, however, you are required to bring your own towel.
+There are two Accommodation Managers (one male and one female) who live onsite, who are responsible for maintaining rules and order within the volunteer accommodation.